Invisible Languages of the LLM Universe: Theoretical Framework

 \subsection{Language Ideology and Technological Design}

-Language ideologies -- beliefs about language that rationalize social structures -- are embedded in technological architecture \citep{woolard1998language}. \citet{hohn2024language} demonstrate that conversational AI embeds Western linguistic ideologies privileging certain ways of speaking: standardized grammar over vernacular, written over oral, explicitness over context-dependence, monolingualism over multilingualism.
-These ideological commitments shape design choices about what counts as ``good'' language data, which features to optimize, and how to evaluate performance.
+Language ideologies -- belief systems concerning language that serve to legitimize and naturalize existing social structures -- are necessarily instantiated within technological infrastructures \citep{woolard2020language}.
+Contemporary conversational AI systems operationalize Western linguistic ideologies that privilege specific modes of language use, including standardized grammar over vernacular varieties, written over oral forms, explicitness over contextual inference, and monolingualism over multilingual repertoires.
+These ideological commitments inform core design decisions regarding what is classified as high-quality language data, which linguistic features are prioritized for optimization, and which criteria are employed to assess system performance.